 You would think that with all their money and success that celebrities would have the best of the best when it came to financial planners and making sure their affairs are order.
 This isn’t always the case.
 Let’s take a look at some examples to learn from.

-Eventually the estate was divided between Mary Bono and Bono’s two children.
+Eventually, the estate was divided between Mary and Bono’s two children.
 Had Bono had an estate plan in place, his family would not have had to go through legal battles or spend thousands on court-related expenses.

-One lawsuit in particular involved Brando’s housekeeper.
+One particular lawsuit involved Brando’s housekeeper.
 She sued the estate executors alleging that Brando verbally promised her continued employment and the house she lived in.
 She eventually settled for $125,000.
 This lawsuit could have been avoided had Brando specifically named or disinherited her in his will.

-However, Ledger did have a $10 million life insurance policy (which had its own legal issues) in which he named his daughter beneficiary.
+However, Ledger did have a $10 million life insurance policy, which had its own legal issues, to which his daughter was the named beneficiary.
 This then brought up questions as to Ledger’s wishes.
-Did he want his estate going to his parents and sisters since he purchased the policy for his daughter?
+Did he want his estate going to his parents and sisters since he purchased this policy for his daughter?
 Or did he really just forget to update his will?
-Ledger’s family did eventually agree to give his daughter the majority of the estate, believing that’s what Ledger would have wanted.

 Philip Seymour Hoffman